Decision Atlas

 The two-axis map separates proximity from consequence.

 A role can be outside the company and still carry high structural consequence.
 A role can sit inside the company and still lack authority over the actual decision.
-This map gives the reader language before the buying decision starts.
+This map gives the owner language before the buying decision starts.

 Two-axis map of outside help Roles plotted by inside or outside position and structural consequence.
 Outside the company Inside the company Low consequence High consequence Outside, high Inside, high Outside, low Inside, medium Private advisory Governance advisor Board Executive team Coaching Consulting Fractional lead Internal coach

-The 20 rooms
+The 20 subjects

-Twenty rooms.
-Five outlets each.
+Twenty subjects.
+Five real entry points each.

 Outside Help Market